csse374project/project/README.md

 Milestone 4:
 Jesse Shellabarger - Pair Programmed with Thomas Bonatti to implement SingletonVisitor classes, one to detect singleton "instance" fields, the other to detect singleton "getter" methods.
 Also handled producing UML samples.
-Nate Briggs = Added singletons to the parsing code.
+Nate Briggs - Added singletons to the parsing code.
 Thomas Bonatti - Worked with Jesse (see above).
 Programmed several test cases.
 Wrote this beautiful, elegant entry in the readme.

 Milestone 5:
 Jesse Shellabarger - Reworked Milestone 4 design, with Thomas, to make the system more extendible.
 Designed and wrote decorator detection.
 Wrote documentation.
-Nate Briggs - Assisted Jesse in writing decorator detection.
+Nate Briggs - Greatly assisted Jesse in writing decorator detection.
+Assisted Thomas with Adaptor detection.
 Debugged GraphViz output.
 Thomas Bonatti - Reworked Milestone 4 design, with Jesse, to make the system more extendible.
 Assisted Jesse in designing decorator detection.
+Wrote Adaptor detection.

 #Instructions: